LooseLab/readfish/README.md

 the read in progress and so direct sequencing capacity towards reads of interest.

-**This implementation of readfish requires Guppy version >= 6.0.0 and MinKNOW version core >= 5.0.0 .
+**This implementation of readfish requires Dorado server version >= 7.3.9 and MinKNOW version core >= 6.0.0 .
 It will not work on earlier versions.**

-**Since MinKNOW version core >=5.9.0 and Dorado server version >=7.3.9, Dorado requires an alternate library, `ont-pybasecall-client-lib`.
-We have introduced a new`dorado` module to handle this.**
+**To run with earlier versions of MinKNOW please use an earlier version of readfish.**

-The code here has been tested with Guppy in GPU mode using GridION Mk1 and NVIDIA RTX2080 on live sequencing runs and an NVIDIA GTX1080 using playback on a simulated run (see below for how to test this).
+The code here has been tested with Dorado in GPU mode using GridION Mk1 and NVIDIA RTX4090s on live sequencing runs and on MacOSX M2Max using playback on a simulated run (see below for how to test this).
 This code is run at your own risk as it DOES affect sequencing output.
 You are **strongly** advised to test your setup prior to running (see below for